husayt/josediazgonzalez.com/_posts/2009-12-10-how-cakephp-automagic-fails-me-or-how-i-failed-at-the-formhelper.markdown

     - cakephp 1.2
     - cakephp 1.3
   layout: post
+  description: Getting CakePHP form urls to generate correctly might be difficult if you don't know how the default url is created.
 ---

 Okay, so I have a custom Model::find() that looks like the following: